 Treatment for OAB can be extremely helpful and includes pelvic floor muscle strengthening and co-ordination exercises, lifestyle changes, and bladder and behaviour retraining.

-Tori and Bonnie, at Bend + Mend Sydney CBD have specialised training in helping women with this, and similar, Women’s health issues.
+Bonnie, at Bend + Mend Sydney CBD has specialised training in helping women with this, and similar, Women’s health issues.
 Book in to see us today!